 Organize your kitchen pantry

-Group like items together so you’ll know what you have and what needs to go on the grocery list.
-Find out what’s lurking on your shelves and in your cupboards.
+Group like items together so you’ll know what you have and what needs to go.
+Discover what’s lurking on your shelves and in your cupboards.
 If you do not use it regularly, either get rid of it or start using it.

 Go through your medicine cabinets twice a year (January and June are a good schedule) and dispose of all expired over-the-counter medications.